brettinternet/brettinternet.github.io/content/panelctl/_index.md

 {{< /raw >}}

-[PanelCtl](https://github.com/brettinternet/panelctl) started as an experiment to see what macOS safely detail and control with external monitors.
+[PanelCtl](https://github.com/brettinternet/panelctl) started as an experiment to learn what macOS could safely detect and control on external monitors.

-The end result is a pure-black window on selected displays.
-An idle timeout intervenes to protect OLED monitors with a black screen when I step aware from my workspace or I'm on a call and don't need my screens.
-That is useful when a long video call leaves static pixels on a side monitor, or when I step away from the desk in the middle of a long day.
+The result is a pure-black window on selected displays.
+An idle timeout shows it when I step away from my workspace or am on a call and don't need every screen.
+This helps protect OLED monitors when a long video call would otherwise leave static content on a side display.

 ```sh
 # Black out one display after five idle minutes, then keep watching.